Communicating Student Learning

 COMMUNICATING STUDENT LEARNING

 At Seaside Elementary School each classroom teacher is a member of a Professional Learning Community (PLC) Team.
-They meet weekly to identify learning outcomes and plan how they will be addressed and how students will provide evidence of their learning.
+They meet biweekly to identify learning outcomes and plan how they will be addressed and how students will provide evidence of their learning.
 Teachers share with the students the criteria by which they will be assessed.
 They create assessments, interpret evidence of student learning, and make decisions on what steps they need to take to advance further learning.

 TOOLS FOR ASSESSMENT& EVALUATION